fliiiix/omniauth-auphonic/README.md

 Omniauth strategy for [auphonic](https://auphonic.com).

+This gem provides a simple way to authenticate to auphonic using OmniAuth with OAuth2.

 ## Usage

 Install it with `gem install omniauth-auphonic` or if you want build it from source follow the [build](#build) instructions.